andraztori/marrakesh/architecture.md

 **Multiplicative Boost** (used by most bidding strategies):
 - Applied multiplicatively to campaign bids: `bid = pacing × value × boost_factor`
-- Used by: MULTIPLICATIVE_PACING, OPTIMAL, CHEATER, MAX_MARGIN, MEDIAN
+- Used by: MULTIPLICATIVE_PACING, CHEATER, MAX_MARGIN, MEDIAN
 - Boost factor scales the entire bid proportionally

 **Additive Boost** (used by MULTIPLICATIVE_ADDITIVE):